USEPA/WNTR/documentation/resilience.rst

 					between 0 and 1.
 					Clustering coefficient can be computed using the NetworkX method ``clustering``.

-Meshedness coefficient			Meshedness coefficient is the ratio of the actual number of cycles in the
-					network to the maximum possible number of cycles in the network.
-Meshedness coefficient is a value between 0 and 1.

-Betweeness centrality			Betweeness centrality is the fraction of shortest paths that pass through each
+Betweenness centrality			Betweenness centrality is the fraction of shortest paths that pass through each
 					node.
 Betweenness coefficient is a value between 0 and 1.
 					Central point dominance is the average difference in betweenness centrality of the most central point (having the maximum betweenness centrality) and all other nodes.
+These metrics can be computed using the NetworkX methods ``betweenness_centrality`` and the method :doc:`central_point_dominance</apidoc/wntr.network.WntrMultiDiGraph>`

 Closeness centrality			Closeness centrality is the inverse of the sum of shortest path from one node to all other nodes.
 					Closeness centrality can be computed using the NetworkX method ``closeness_centrality``.